5-Step Tax-Smart Retirement Income Plan

 “This strategy can help smooth out the potential spike in income caused by RMDs, which may reduce your total taxes paid in retirement,” Hayden says.
 Distributions from your tax-deferred accounts will be taxed as ordinary income, so the order in which you sell them doesn’t matter from a tax perspective; however, you should still draw them down in a way that maintains your target asset allocation.

 Using a tax loss to get a tax break

-A hypothetical investor who realized $20,000 in short-term capital gains and $25,000 in capital losses could use tax-loss harvesting to cut down her tax bill.
+A hypothetical investor who realized $20,000 in short-term capital gains and has $25,000 in unrealized capital losses, could use tax-loss harvesting to cut down her tax bill.

 Source: Schwab Center for Financial Research.
 Assumes a 32% combined federal/state marginal income tax bracket, with short-term capital gains taxed at ordinary income tax rates.
 The example is hypothetical and provided for illustrative purposes only.
 It is not intended to represent a specific investment product and the example does not reflect the effects of fees.

 “Generally, it’s in your interest to hold off on tapping Roth assets for as long as possible,” Hayden says.
 That’s because:

 - Withdrawals are entirely tax-free starting at age 59½, provided you’ve held the account for at least five years.